Divisha1106/Hand-gesture-recognition/README.md

-# AI Virtual Mouse using Hand Gesture Recognition
+# Hand Gesture Controlled Virtual Mouse System

 An intelligent computer vision based virtual mouse system that allows users to control a computer without a physical mouse by using real-time hand gestures through a webcam.